Center for Lifelong Learning for Caruthersville, Pemiscot County, And the surrounding areas of the Bootheel and SEMO

 We are always happy to accept your old or read books and magazines in good condition.
 This enables you to find a good home for materials you are wanting to get rid of and help us to share items like magazines that we may not have with other patrons.
 If the books can fill a need in the collection, they may be added to the shelves; otherwise they will be placed on the "For Sale" cart.
 Thank you in advance!

-Books and materials discarded from the library are for sale on portable carts in the lobby for .25 each.
+Books and materials discarded from the library are for sale twice a year during the Library's HUGE Book Sale, held in January and July.

 Friends of the Library always welcome new members and new ideas.
 Check at the circulation desk for information.